urlbox/wordpress-screenshots/readme.txt

 Tags: screenshot,screenshots,puppeteer,playwright,urlbox,url screenshot,url to png, url2png,website screenshots,retina screenshots,responsive screenshots,wordpress,plugin,integration
 Requires at least: 3.3
 Tested up to: 5.7
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

+🎉 Easily display website screenshots of any URL in your Wordpress site 🎉

 This plugin uses the Urlbox API to generate website screenshots and display them on your site.
-Please note the Urlbox API is a paid service, you can sign up for a trial at `https://urlbox.io`.
+Please note the Urlbox API is a paid service, you can sign up for a trial at <https://urlbox.io>.

-Easily display screenshots of websites right in your Wordpress site.

-Using the plugin is very easy..

-First activate the plugin and fill in your Urlbox.io API Key and Secret in the settings page.
+1. First activate the plugin and fill in your Urlbox.io API Key and Secret in the settings page.

-You can also set default options for your screenshots, such as width, height, thumbnail_width on the plugin settings page.
+2. (Optional) You can set default options for your screenshots, such as width, height, thumbnail_width on the plugin settings page.

-Now when you want to display a screenshot inside a post, simply use the following shortcode:
+3. Now when you want to display a screenshot inside a post, simply use the following shortcode:

 [urlbox url='google.com'] // this will display a screenshot of google.com